Medicare Glossary– Look up the definitions of common Medicare terminology

 A term used to describe the electronic transfer of monies from one financial institution to another

-Any care you resonably believe is an emergency; when you believe that your health is in serious danger.
+Any care you reasonably believe is an emergency; when you believe that your health is in serious danger.

 END-STAGE RENAL DISEASE (ESRD)